 0. The decomposition rate studies were initiated in 2010 in Mukhrino Field Station (and several years earlier in other locations in vicinity of Khanty-Mansiysk) by the Institute of Soil Science and Agrochemistry (Novosibirsk), these data are currently unavailable to us but could be found upon personal contact.

-The decomposition rate experiments directly by MFS were started in 2016 as follows:
+The decomposition rate experiments by MFS team were started in 2016 as follows:

-- The first series of experiments was initiated with TeaDecomposition initiative (http://www.teatime4science.org) where standard green and roiboos teas were used to estimate decomposition rates in three vegetation types for 4 years.
+- The first series of experiments was initiated with TeaComposition initiative (Djukic et al., 2018) where standard green and roiboos teas were used to estimate decomposition rates in three vegetation types for 4 years.

-The raw database itself could be downloaded and used upon contact and agreement (download, last update 16 December 2018).
+The databasecould be downloaded and used upon contact and agreement (download, last update 14 June 2019).

 The metadata of this project were uploaded in DEIMS database, where they could be retrieved and the link for download of the original data is provided.